shipth-is/cli/docs/game/details.md

 ## Description

 Shows and sets the details of a game.
-If --gameId is not provided it will look in the current directory.

 ## Help Output